fishdynasty/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-A collection of selected data science projects completed during my Master of Data Science.
+This repository contains a small collection of data science projects I have worked on during my Master of Data Science.

+The projects cover regression, classification, neural networks, exploratory data analysis, and model evaluation.
+I have included both notebooks and reports where available so the full analysis process can be reviewed.

 ## Projects

 ### 1. NRL Play-the-Ball Speed Prediction

-Regression project analysing the key factors affecting play-the-ball speed in rugby league.
+This project looks at factors that affect play-the-ball speed in rugby league.
+The aim was to identify useful predictors and compare different regression models for predicting play-the-ball duration.

-**Techniques:** data cleaning, feature engineering, regression modelling, Ridge Regression, Random Forest, XGBoost, model evaluation
-**Files:** notebook and final report
+Main techniques used:
+- Data cleaning and feature engineering
+- Exploratory data analysis
+- Linear and regularised regression models
+- Random Forest
+- XGBoost
+- Model comparison using error metrics

+Folder: `nrl-play-the-ball-speed`

 ### 2. Abalone Age Classification
-Neural network classification project predicting abalone age groups from physical measurements.

-**Techniques:** preprocessing, EDA, neural networks, TensorFlow/Keras, hyperparameter tuning, confusion matrix, ROC-AUC
-**Files:** notebook and final report
+This project uses physical measurements of abalones to classify them into age groups using neural networks.
+The focus was on experimenting with network structure and training settings to see how they affected classification performance.

+Main techniques used:
+- Data preprocessing
+- Exploratory data analysis
+- Neural networks using TensorFlow/Keras
+- Hyperparameter testing
+- Confusion matrix and ROC-AUC evaluation

+Folder: `abalone-age-classification`

 ### 3. COVID Economic Analysis

-Exploratory analysis of COVID-related economic indicators.
+This project explores COVID-related economic data and looks at changes in economic indicators over time.

+Main techniques used:
+- Data cleaning
-**Techniques:** data cleaning, exploratory data analysis, visualisation, trend analysis
+- Exploratory data analysis
-**Files:** notebook
+- Data visualisation
+- Trend analysis

+Folder: `covid-economic-analysis`

+## Notes

+These projects are mainly intended to show my data analysis workflow, including how I approach cleaning, exploration, modelling, and communicating results.